Skip to content

 Click here to open the answer container.
 Click here to close the answer container.

-Nurx costs $59 for the initial medical consultation and $69 monthly thereafter, which includes prescribing and managing ongoing medication needs.
+Nurx costs $59 for an initial medical consultation, then $69 monthly, which includes prescribing and managing ongoing medication needs.
 Medicine is billed through insurance or available at out-of-pocket prices starting around $25 per month.

 Can I Use My HSA/FSA for Nurx?